julienlargetpiet/flask_blog/README.md

 ## Features

-The comments oes not support any html tags apart from &ltbr/&gt and the markdown tags for bold and italic characters.
+The comments does not support any html tags apart from &ltbr/&gt and the markdown tags for bold and italic characters.
 While the description and post (news and blog) fuly support all html, even local files link with the following path `../../static/files/filename`

+The comments are ditable by the user who posted it.
+The comments can be removed by the administrator.

 # Production Server